bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= 4.0.1 (June 2023) =

+**Fixed**

+- Replace multibyte functions with non-multibyte versions, since `mbstring` is not a [required PHP extension](https://make.wordpress.org/hosting/handbook/server-environment/#php-extensions) (it is however a highly recommended one).
+Should fix https://wordpress.org/support/topic/wordpress-critical-error-9/. ([#351](https://github.com/bonny/WordPress-Simple-History/issues/351))

 = 4.0.0 (June 2023) =

 🚀 This update of Simple History contains some big changes – that you hopefully won't even notice.